As #BoycottIndianproducts trends on Twitter, Indians send out ‘Tera Ghata’ message to Pakistanis

 Pakistan Prime Minister Imran Khan had earlier said the move was in breach of international law, adding that he feared ethnic cleansing by India.

-Expressing solidarity with the people of Kashmiris in wake of India's decision to change the status of the region, People of Pakitsan have now started to trend #boycottindianproducts on twitter.
+Expressing solidarity with the people of Kashmiris in the wake of India's decision to change the status of the region, People of Pakistan have now started to trend #boycottindianproducts on twitter.
 More than 40k tweets are already in this trend.
-However this has irked Indian Twitterati who also started to rant opinion on #boycottindianproducts.
+However, this has irked Indian Twitterati who also started to rant opinion on #boycottindianproducts.

 Abrogation of Article 370: SC refers matter to Constitution Bench, hearing in October

 Pakistan's electronic media watchdog had earlier banned the airing of advertisements featuring Indian artists as part of the country's protest against India.
 It said that currently ads of products like Dettol soap, Surf Excel powder, Pantene shampoo, Head & Shoulders shampoo, Lifebuoy shampoo, Fogg body spray, Sunsilk shampoo, Knorr noodles, Sufi, Fair & Lovely face wash, and Safeguard soap were being banned.
-It asked the companies that they can run the ads of those product by replacing the Indian characters, as it warned of action in case of violations.
+It asked the companies that they can run the ads of those products by replacing the Indian characters, as it warned of action in case of violations.

 Meanwhile, India has categorically told the international community that its decision on Jammu and Kashmir is an internal matter and has also asked Pakistan to accept it.